documentationfor yFiles for HTML 3.0.0.1

 })

-For less frequently used settings a custom PortRelocationHandleProvider has to be provided and its createPortRelocationHandle method has to be overridden to provide the configured PortRelocationHandle:
+For less frequently used settings, a custom PortRelocationHandleProvider has to be provided, and its createPortRelocationHandle method must be overridden to provide the configured PortRelocationHandle:

 const portRelocationHandleProvider = new MyHandleProvider(graph, edge)